SelfMadeSystem/Respect-List/README.md

 Simon - Good developer makes banger anticheats

-Dewfs - Makes AGC I mean nothing else but a good developer but ewont allow vaziak become staff on MMC :sob:
+Dewfs - Makes AGC I mean nothing else but a good developer but wont allow vaziak become staff on MMC :sob:

 Vaziak - Makes decent clients, can be a dick sometimes but hes a pretty chill guy